 Table of Contents

-That is all it takes to make an icing you can use on a variety of baked goods.
+That is all it takes to make a homemade icing you can use on a variety of baked goods.

 Find the full printable recipe with specific measurements below.